slangenbach/notes/snowflake_snowpro_core.md

 ## Misc

-- Releases are deployed weekly
 - Use the *ACCOUNT_USAGE* schema to query historical usage data.
 It also includes information about dropped objects.
 Alternatively we can use the *READER_ACCOUNT_USAGE* schema which includes more limited information
-- The *INFORMATION_SCHEMA* can also be used to query historical usage data, but it has shorter retention time (7 days - 6 months), yet no latency (in comparison to *ACCOUNT_USAGE* schema)
+- The *INFORMATION_SCHEMA* can also be used to query historical usage data, but it has shorter retention time (7 days - 6 months, in comparison to 365 days), yet no latency (in comparison to *ACCOUNT_USAGE* schema)
+- The maximum row length of a VARIANT data type is 128 MB uncompressed
+- Snowflake Scripting blocks include BEGIN, DECLARE, EXCEPTION and END
+- Objects created in Snowflake scripting blocks can be used outside of the block
+- Snowflake Scripting supports conditional logic, loops, cursors, variables and result sets
+- Layers in the Snowflake architecture include storage, query processing and cloud services
+- Shares include account identifiers and privileges on objects
+- Columns for clustering keys should be frequently used in WHERE or ORDER BY clauses and in JOINs
+- Key rotation means transferring an active key to a retired state after 30 days
+- Data retention period is always set by `(MIN)_DATA_RETENTION_TIME_IN_DAYS`
+- Use `SYSTEM$CLUSTERING_DEPTH` or `SYSTEM$CLUSTERING_INFORMATION` to get information on the clustering depth of a table
+- Clustering keys can be applied to multiple columns, and they can be applied to expressions
+- When using Economy policies for scaling, the needs to be enough workload for **6**min before a new cluster is provisioned
+- A single micro partition contains 50-500 MB
+- We need SELECT permissions to clone a table
+- Small warehouse means 2 credits, Large warehouse 8 credits
--
+- Releases are deployed weekly
+- All editions except Standard edition will get access to new releases on the second day of the release
+- Federated environments include the service provider (Snowflake) and the external identity provider (e.g. Entra ID)
+- Federated authentication supports Okta, most SAML 2.0 compliant vendors, and Entra ID FS
+- We need OWNERSHIP of network policy and user to assign network policies on a user level
+- Users with ACCOUNT ADMIN or SECURITY ADMIN role, as well as users with CREATE NETWORK POLICY privileges can create network policies n the account level
+- Interestingly there can be 1 or 2 public keys as part of a single key pair
+- The flatten function returns a lateral view
+- Use the `PARSE_JSON` function to convert JSON strings into VARIANT

 [1]: https://www.udemy.com/course/snowflake-masterclass